-I1: Included // Blue Nile offers a limited selection of jewelry with diamonds of I1 grade clarity.
-This grade of diamonds will have minor inclusions that may be visible to the unaided eye.
+I1: Included // This grade of diamonds will have minor inclusions that may be visible to the unaided eye.

-I2 +I3: Blue Nile does not carry diamonds of I2 or I3 grade clarity
+I2 +I3: James Allen does not carry diamonds of I2 or I3 grade clarity

 Carat is a measure of a diamond’s weight.
 It does NOT fully reflect the visual size of a diamond as most people casually believe.
 We often think that more carats means a bigger diamond but there is more to it than that.
 It’s important to look at the carat weight alongside the cut and measurements.
 If a diamond is poorly cut, the weight could be “hidden” in the base of the diamond.
 It is just as important to measure the distance across the top of the diamond (aka the table) as this is how we view a stone when it is set into a ring.

-The table is measured in millimeters and Blue Nile’s diamond carat size chart can help you visualize it.
-Here’s a snippet from the chart:
+The table is measured in millimeters and here is a chart to help you visualize it:

-That about sums it up, fellas!
-With a basic understanding of the grading scales, you should feel more prepared to buy a diamond.
+That about sums it up!
+With a basic understanding of the grading scales, you should feel more prepared on how to buy a diamond.
 It’s not as crazy of a process as you might fear, and becoming educated on it is a big part of all the fun.
 It’s your moment to shine (alongside the ring) and we’re very excited for you to find your fiancé’s dream engagement ring!